Welcome to Transfiguration!

 This will be your first transformation!
 I hope that you’re all excited; it’s quite a monumental occasion.
 I know some of you may be getting tired of all the lecture since we are already halfway through the year, but I promise you that you will be doing practical work today!
 At the end of the class, I will hand out your midterm examination.
 This will cover all lesson content so far, including today’s, so please be sure to look back at your notes before taking the exam!

 Last week we described how transformations work on a molecular level, with the atoms moving and rearranging within the target object to become the item we desire, and the general tools that we need to properly cast the spells.
-Today we will be discussing the Matchstick to Needle Transformation and I will be showing you in a little more detail the process by which we determine what exactly needs to change in the transformation.
+Today we will be discussing the Matchstick to Needle Transformation, and I will be showing you in a little more detail the process by which we determine what exactly needs to change during the transformation.
 Let us start by discussing each object in question.
 We will break down their purposes and then go into a description based on each of the five senses.

 Matchsticks, or matches, are small objects used to light a fire.
 They are normally constructed of wood, but can also be made from pressed paper.
 The tip is made of a combination of chemicals that will combust when friction is applied and cause the match head to ignite .
 There are two types of matches: ones that have to be struck upon a specific surface to ignite (known as safety matches) and those that will ignite upon any surface as long as enough friction is applied.

 The ones you have in front of you now are safety matches, as these are the most common you will come across.
 These are made of pressed paper rather than wood and are very light in weight, at only a few grams.
 They were torn from the book so that you each have one.
 I do have a set of spares if you end up needing another one in today’s class, so don’t fret if something happens to your match.
 Please try to keep it safe, though.